 Why do you write romance?

 I've read and enjoyed various genres through the years, but kept coming back to romance.
 I love the optimism.
 Each book has its own journey and story, but in the end, I am assured there will be happiness.
 As the main characters develop through the pages, falling in love, making mistakes, sometimes going through horrific circumstances, they experience a self-discovery and often realize they're much stronger and capable than they thought.
 And despite everything they've gone through, there’s hope for the future because of their love for one another.
 I love closing a book with a smile on my face.

 What would you say to a writer just starting out?

-How long did it take you to become published?
+How long did it take you to become traditionally published?

 I finished my first book in 2002.
 I wrote four more manuscripts and received multiple rejections before selling my fourth manuscript to Ballantine in 2007.

 Why did you choose to leave traditional publishing and go indie?